powerunit/powerunit-extensions-exceptions/README.md

 * `saxExceptionMapper()` - Return an exception mapper that adds to the message of the `RuntimeException` the SAX Error from the underlying exception. **This is only usable when the module java.xml is available**.
 * `transformerExceptionMapper()` - Return an exception mapper that adds to the message of the `RuntimeException` the Transformer Error from the underlying exception. **This is only usable when the module java.xml is available**.

+### CommonsCollections4Helper

+_This helper is only available since version 2.2.0 and only if the commons-collections4 library is available_

+The class `CommonsCollections4Helper` provides several static methods to convert interface from this library to the corresponding version in commons-collections4.

 ## Reference

 The following classes are provided: